antonvw/wex/bindings/README.md

 # bindings

-This directory will be used if wexBUILD_BINDINGS was specified, and [swig](https://www.swig.org/) is installed.
+This directory will be used if switch -i was specified with build-gen, and [swig](https://www.swig.org/) is installed.

 This directory contains language bindings for wex.